 Just a few years before JT, Pharrell dropped a similar crossover hit that you'd never guess came from a kids' movie.
 "Happy," from Despicable Me 2, was so popular that it was even nominated for an Oscar in 2014.

 A version of this article was originally published in October 2012.

 18. "Brave" — Sara Bareilles

-Sara Bareilles has done it again — her recent hit is as catchy as it is inspiring.
-As you watch your kiddos learn the words and start to sing along, at least you'll know they're getting a great message out of the song.
+An inspiring and catchy hit, and as you watch your kiddos learn the words and start to sing along, at least you'll know they're getting a great message out of the song.